DillyzThe1/fnf-sprite-offsetter/README.md

 3. Now, hit the top where the path would be and type "cmd", followed by enter.<br/>
 ![Github Logo](/github_things/cmd.png)<br/>
 <br/>
+4. Now, you need to type "haxelib install random 1.4.1 " into the console.<br/>
-4. Lastly, do either "lime test windows -debug" OR "lime test windows -release" and you should be good!
+5. Lastly, do either "lime test windows -debug" OR "lime test windows -release" and you should be good!